 Think about it.
 Have you ever started to make a meal without knowing exactly what you wanted to eat?
 Just toss some ingredients together and hope that the final product is an unquestionable success?
 With that approach, most of us would end up with a jumbled, unappetizing mess — like maple syrup and asparagus meatballs.

-Just as in cooking, start writing with a clear objective in mind.
+Just as in cooking, start writing with a clear purpose and objective in mind.
 For instance, if you’re writing a grant proposal, the goal is not to inform the readers of the minute details of your project; rather, the goal is to get funding.

 Of course, the goals for different types of writing projects might not be so straightforward.
 When you write standard operating procedures, you might have two goals: providing clear directions for users and complying with government or organizational mandates.
 When you publish a research article, you may want to inform the scientific community of your findings and attract investors to your organization.